pulumi/docs/content/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/index.md

 ## GitHub Actions + Pulumi == ❤️

-Pulumi's lets you write cloud applications and infrastructure in your favorite language.
+Pulumi lets you write cloud applications and infrastructure in your favorite language.
 This includes containers, serverless, and even VM-based infrastructure.
 Combined with GitHub Actions, we can get continuous deployment to any cloud -- AWS, Azure, Google Cloud,